Norton 360: Version 1.0

 Version 1.0 was released on February 26, 2007.
 This version was the first Symantec product to use SONAR to detect zero-day viruses.
-It monitors applications for malicious behaviour, taking action as needed.
+It monitored applications for malicious behaviour, taking action as needed.
 The backup and restore functionality allowed users to back up files online or to a hard drive, CD, or DVD.
 Performance optimization tools allowed users to clear web browser history and temporary files.
 A disk defragmenter was bundled as part of the optimization tools.
 Phishing protection integrates with Internet Explorer, warning users of fraudulent sites.

-In Windows XP, a 300 megahertz processor, 256 megabytes of RAM, and 300 MB of hard disk space is required.
-Under Vista, an 800 MHz processor, 512 MB of RAM, and 300 MB of hard disk space is required.

 Reviews cited Norton 360's low resource usage, relative to Norton Internet Security 2007, and phishing protection.
 PC Magazine found the phishing protection feature to be more effective at blocking access to fraudulent sites than Internet Explorer 7 and Firefox 2.
-However, reviewers highlighted the lack of manual control for advanced users.
-CNET noted the lack of phishing protection for browsers other than Internet Explorer, such as Mozilla Firefox.
-CNET also highlighted the lack of wireless network tools, such as notifying users when someone uninvited joins the network or help encrypting wireless signals.
-PC Magazine criticized the antispam filter of Version 1.0, finding it blocked only half of the spam mail, and with five percent false positive rate.

 Version 2.0

 Version 2.0 was released March 3, 2008.
-The backup feature can now inscribe data to Blu-ray and HD DVD discs.
-Multiple installations of Norton 360 can also be managed from a centralized location.
-When backing up files online, the user can control the amount of bandwidth Norton uses.
-A registry cleaner is bundled with the performance tools, allowing the user to remove invalid entries.
+The backup feature could now inscribe data to Blu-ray and HD DVD discs.
+Multiple installations of Norton 360 could also be managed from a centralized location.
+When backing up files online, the user could control the amount of bandwidth Norton used.
+A registry cleaner was bundled with the performance tools, allowing the user to remove invalid entries.
 Phishing protection for Firefox was added.
-Supplementing the phishing protection is the Norton Identity Safe, which stores login credentials to websites.
-A network map allows users to view the status of other Norton installations on networked computers and view basic information about each computer.
-System requirements remain the same as version 1.0.
+Supplementing the phishing protection was the Norton Identity Safe, which stored login credentials to websites.
+A network map allowed users to view the status of other Norton installations on networked computers and view basic information about each computer.

-PC Magazine found the spam filter to be inaccurate, with a 25 percent false positive rate.
-CNET encountered problems when installing version 2.0 on legacy machines.